dataaxiom/ghcr-cleanup-action/README.md

 ### Tag Wildcard

-The tags and exclude-tags action options can make use of a wildcard syntax using the ?, \* and \*\* characters.
+The tags and exclude-tags options can use a wildcard syntax, using the ?, \* and
+\*\* characters.
+(Utilizes the wildcard-match library)

 ```yaml
 jobs: